seanbao/mnemonas/docs/public-server-quickstart.en.md

 - MnemoNAS Web/API/WebDAV listens only on `127.0.0.1:8080`;
 - dataplane `9090/9091`, or custom dataplane ports, listen only on `127.0.0.1`.
 - Local port inspection covers IPv4 and IPv6; `iproute2` should be installed for `ss`, or both `/proc/net/tcp` and `/proc/net/tcp6` must be readable when `ss` is unavailable.
-- The host running `mnemonas-doctor --public-domain` has `curl`, `python3`, and `openssl` installed for public HTTP(S) entry checks, duration parsing, `users.json` administrator-redundancy checks, generated WebDAV credential checks, and HTTPS certificate checks.
+- The host running `mnemonas-doctor --public-domain` has `curl`, `python3`, `getent`, and `openssl` installed for public HTTP(S) entry checks, duration parsing, DNS resolution, `users.json` administrator-redundancy checks, generated WebDAV credential checks, and HTTPS certificate checks.

 ## 4. WebDAV URL